jeromeetienne/acewidget/README.md

-# ace widget
+# AceWidget

-AceWidget is a widget which aims to make ace trivial to embed in your page.
+AceWidget is a widget which make ace/besping trivial to embed in your pages.
 The Vision is to be super simple to embed and have no server to setup.
 It provide the whole official [embeded api](https://github.com/ajaxorg/ace/wiki/Embedding---API).
 The code is available on [github](https://github.com/jeromeetienne/acewidget) under